 Constantly cleaning – Having new guests arrive each week means lots of dusting, vacuuming, and cleaning.
 There will also be towels and bed linen to wash on a very regular basis.
 If you’re not someone who enjoys household chores, you could hire professionals to handle this side of the business but make sure to set an appropriate cleaning fee to ensure that you cover your costs.

-Trust – It’s harder to trust strangers with your space than a long-term tenant who has jumped through many reference checks in order to secure your property.
-In general, platforms like Airbnb are very good at maintaining a high level of trust between guest and hosts but at the end of the day, you are welcoming a stranger to stay at your home and as an Airbnb host that is something you need to be comfortable with.
+Trust – It’s harder to trust strangers with your space than a long-term tenant who has jumped through many reference checks to secure your property.
+In general, platforms like Airbnb are very good at maintaining a high level of trust between guests and hosts but at the end of the day, you are welcoming a stranger to stay at your home, and as an Airbnb host that is something you need to be comfortable with.

 Marketing is required – Short-term lets need to be promoted to new audiences due to the high turnover of guests.
 You will need to work on keeping your listing visible on platforms like HomeAway and Airbnb, as well as using other online marketing and social media tools to help people find you.

 Legal issues – In certain places like London there are regulations in place that stop property owners from renting their place out as a short let for more than 90 days.
 Always check the local regulations in your city so that you won’t get hit with fines or legal hassles if you choose to rent it out as a short let.